 Spooky treasures, water, salt and ice come together in this awesome Halloween activity for kids!
 We’re melting haunted halloween hands today, and the hooligans are having a blast!

-We talk about how salt melts ice, and watching how quickly the erosion process takes place is pretty amazing, but I’m not sure how much the whole scientific aspect means to the hooligans.
+We talk about how salt helps to melt ice, and watching how quickly the erosion process takes place is pretty amazing.
+I’m not sure how much the whole scientific aspect means to the hooligans.
 It’s the digging that they remember from year to year.
 The task of freeing a bunch of treasures frozen in a block of ice always is so captivating that they always stay at it until every last goodie has been hacked, chopped or melted out of its icy tomb.

 Last week I thought to turn this simple kids’ science experiment into a Hallowe’en activity, using surgical gloves, food colouring and some hallowe’en craft items.
 It was a hit, and although the hands were quicker to melt than the solid blocks of ice we’ve used in the past, it still kept the girls entertained and learning for close to an hour.